Complainant Counsel Panel

 Specialized representation for complainants

-Legal Aid Alberta has created a specialized panel of roster lawyers to represent complainants and other witnesses who have the right to respond to applications in criminal prosecutions – in most cases, prosecutions involving sexual offences.
+Legal Aid Alberta has created a dedicated panel of roster lawyers to represent complainants and other witnesses who have the right to respond to applications in criminal prosecutions – in most cases, prosecutions involving sexual offences.
 LAA offers a duty counsel service that provides free assistance responding to such applications, and LAA will use this panel to select lawyers who act as duty counsel.

 Benefits of this panel